 The governmental funds balance sheet and statement of revenues, expenditures, and changes in fund balances provide detailed information about the School's most significant funds.
-The School operates two funds, a General Fund to account for its general operations and internal account activities and a Special Revenue Fund to account for Federal grant programs.
-For reporting purposes the General Fund is the only major fund of the School.
-All other governmental funds are non-major and are presented in the aggregate.
+The School operates three funds; a General Fund, a Capital Projects Fund, and a Special Revenue Fund.
+The School has elected to show each fund as a major fund.

-The School adopts an annual budget for its governmental funds.
-A budgetary comparison schedule, as required, has been provided for the General Fund to demonstrate compliance with the budget.
+The School adopts annual budgets for its governmental funds.
+A budgetary comparison schedule, as required, has been provided for the General Fund and Special Revenue Fund to demonstrate compliance with the budgets.